jessehuijts/multi-label-classification/README.md

 **Multi label classification with logistic regression**

-This is a prototyle ML project consisting of scraped data from a big Dutch webshop.
+This is a prototype ML project consisting of scraped data from a big Dutch webshop.
 The labels are `categoryName` and `title` and `subTitle` are features.

 __Summary__
 - `Scrapy SitemapSpider` to scrape items iteratively.